jonlevi/enFoldX/README.md

 # enFoldX: Leveraging ensembles of predicted structures for complex binding prediction

-enFoldX (**En**semble of **Fold**ed Comple**x**es) enables the evaluation of large datasets of predicted structures simultaneously as it extracts distributions of high dimensional confidence features, including customized biophysical features.
+enFoldX (**En**semble of **Fold**ed Comple**X**es) enables the binding prediction of large datasets of input sequences by extracting distributions of high dimensional confidence features from ensembles of predicted structures.

 This repo provides code for a pipeline to run enFoldX.
-The current implementation of enFoldX uses AlphaFold3 and runs predictions for complex binding betweens TCRs and peptide-MHC complexes.
+This implementation of enFoldX uses AlphaFold3 and runs predictions for complex binding for TCR-peptide-MHC complexes.

 ![Project Banner](https://github.com/jonlevi/af3_tcr_pipeline/blob/main/enfoldx_diagram.png)